neo4j/graphql/packages/graphql/tests/tck/tck-test-files/schema-access-directives.md

 ## Schema Access Directives

-Tests that the access directives @ignore, @readonly and @writeonly work as expected.
+Tests that the access directives @readonly and @writeonly work as expected.

 ---